gcr-solutions/recommender-system-solution/docs/prerequisite/workspace/update-role-settings/README.en.md

 export AWS_REGION=$(curl -s 169.254.169.254/latest/dynamic/instance-identity/document | jq -r '.region')
 ```

-Check if AWS_REGION is set to desired region
+Check if AWS_REGION is set to desired region, you should get "AWS_REGION is ap-northeast-1"

 ```sh
 test -n "$AWS_REGION" && echo AWS_REGION is "$AWS_REGION" || echo AWS_REGION is not set